 We examine the applicant's resume for evidence of qualifications and skills based on practical work experience or exposure to different cultures and perspectives, and we look for evidence of distinction in the awards and honors applicants have received.

 We read carefully the three reference letters that applicants include in their application to see how professors, professional peers, or supervisors assess them and their potential.
 We look for distinguishing characteristics and experiences in these letters that might mark the applicants as superior and unique.

 We are immensely proud of our students.
 They challenge us – and each other – to expand our ideas, grow our imaginations, and move the field forward in its constant regeneration.

-- Complete and submit the online SILS/Graduate School application, including the nonrefundable $78 application fee.
+- Complete and submit the online Graduate School application, and pay the nonrefundable $85 application fee.
 Applicants who are U.S. citizens or resident aliens should follow the domestic application process; international applicants should follow the international application process.
 Be sure to complete or upload all of the following items in the online application:

 - Complete the basic application.

 - Upload unofficial copies of transcripts for each school attended (max 300 kB).

 - Upload a résumé including work experience, special abilities and skills (max 300 kB).

 - Upload a Statement of Purpose.
 The Statement of Purpose for Masters and CAS applicants should reflect the applicant's career goals, how the applicants educational background and work experience will contribute to their experience a SILS, and how attending SILS will assist the applicant in achieving their career goals.
 For PHD applicants the statement of purpose should discuss the applicant's general area of research interest, how the applicants educational background and work experience led the them to becoming interested in that particular research area, and how attending SILS will help them to achieve their research and career goals.